Smoac/openbis-fork/docs/system-documentation/configuration/archiving-datasets.md

 Archiving can be triggered by doing the following steps:

 - go to an experiment/collection or an object.
 - switch to the tab "Data Sets".
-There will be in ther lower right corner the button 'Archiving'.
+There will be in the lower right corner the button 'Archiving'.
 - click on the button and choose either 'Copy to Archive' or 'Move to Archive'.
-- if you did not select any data set all data sets will be archived.
+- if you did not select any data set, all data sets will be archived.
 If you have selected some data sets you can choose if you want to archive only them or all the data sets accessible in the table.

 Because archiving does not happens immediately the status (called 'Archiving Status' in data set tables) of the data sets will be changed to BACKUP\_PENDING or ARCHIVE\_PENDING.